 In the same time interval Ti during the same test case, PCCA_UL can be different from PCCA_DL.

-Editor’s note: FFS The probability can be different in different time intervals Ti during a test case.
+The probability can be different in different time intervals Ti during a test case.
+One probability value applies at any time point during a test; one or more probability values can be configured in the entire test, one value PCCA_UL per time interval Ti where I ≥ 1, and the multiple time intervals (when I > 1) do not overlap (e.g., PCCA_UL = 1.0 in T1 and PCCA_UL = 0.75 in T2).

-Editor’s note: exact steps to determine if the UL CCA attempt is successful or not.
+TCCA ms prior to each UL transmission burst within a time interval Ti of the test, where TCCA is the channel sensing period depending on the CCA category for the next UL transmission, the test equipment shall:

+1 - Generate a uniform random variable p from the range [0, 1].

+2 - If p<PCCA_UL, transmit an [OCNG noise pattern] with an energy level [X] within the UE BW scheduled/configured for the UL transmission for at least TCCA ms.

 In many cases, the requirement under a test depends on the number of configured signal occasions which are not available during the test, so the test equipment shall track how many such signal occasions are not transmitted in UL during the test period.

 <End of Change 1>